 What happens if you let the term life insurance expire while you still need it?
 Now you’re completely without any life insurance protection, and it may not be easy, affordable or even possible to get another plan.

-So let’s talk about converting your term life insurance into a longer term plan.
+So let’s talk about why converting your term to permanent life insurance could be a smart move.

 A lot can change in a decade or two.